 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value hierarchy establishes three levels to classify the inputs to valuation techniques used to measure fair value.
-Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities.
-Level 2 inputs are quoted prices in markets that are not active, quoted prices for similar assets or liabilities in active markets, inputs other than quoted prices that are observable for the asset or liability (for example, interest rate and yield curves observable at commonly quoted intervals, forward pricing curves used to value currency and commodity contracts and volatility measurements used to value option contracts), or inputs that are derived principally from or corroborated by observable market data or other means.
-Level 3 inputs are unobservable (supported by little or no market activity).
-The fair value hierarchy gives the highest priority to Level 1 inputs and the lowest priority to Level 3 inputs.
-Prophecy utilizes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value as follows:
+The Company utilizes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value as follows: